exercism/website-copy/tracks/rust/exercises/reverse-string/mentoring.md

 We can `.collect()` directly into a `String` without storing the data in a variable.
 ```

-If they use a mutatable variable and loop:
+If they use a mutable variable and loop:
 ```
 I'm glad you figured out a solution!

-The methodology of creating a mutatable variable and modifying it from a loop is an antiquated way of thinking, though.
+The methodology of creating a mutable variable and modifying it from a loop is an antiquated way of thinking, though.

 We can do this in a more Rust-like/idiomatic and concise manner by just using iterators and chained method calls :)